Quick answer

 What to do

 - Confirm the dress rehearsal is mandatory.
 For most studios, dress rehearsal is required attendance, not optional.
 If your child misses dress rehearsal, they may not be allowed to perform in the recital.
-The notice from the studio will say whether it's required: assume required unless it explicitly says optional.
+The notice from the studio will say whether it's required.
+Assume required unless it explicitly says optional.

 - Prepare the complete costume, not a partial version.
 Dress rehearsal is a full run-through in full costume.
 This means everything: the costume itself, the correct shoes (with proper tights on), the required hair style, any hair accessories or headpieces, and any required makeup.
 The point of dress rehearsal is to find problems while there's still time to fix them.
 A dancer who shows up with the right costume but missing the headpiece gives the director one week to solve a problem instead of one minute.
+The first recital prep playbook covers the lead-up: which gear to buy first off the costume sheet, how to verify shoes and tights against the spec, and the night-before bag-load that puts every piece in the right hand at the right moment.

 - Take notes on anything the teacher or director corrects.
 Dress rehearsal is a working session, not just a preview.
 Directors will stop numbers to give corrections, adjust staging, or send families back to fix a costume detail.
 Write down any note the teacher gives directly about your child's costume or appearance so you can address it before recital day.

 - Confirm recital day pickup and drop-off logistics while you're there.
 Dress rehearsal is usually at the same venue as the recital.
 Use the visit to confirm where drop-off happens, where backstage is, where parents wait during the performance, and where pickup is after the show.
-First-time families who haven't been to this venue before often have logistical questions: dress rehearsal is the right time to ask them.
+First-time families who haven't been to this venue before often have logistical questions.
+Dress rehearsal is the right time to ask them.

 Common mistakes